ukwa/opendata/content/opendata/ukwa.ds.2/fmt/README.md

 UK Web Domain Dataset (1996-2010) Format Profile
 ================================================

-As well as collecting the MIME type delivered by the server, we have also run two format identification tools over the content of each HTTP 200 OK response.
-These tools were Apache Tika and DROID.
+As well as collecting the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) delivered by the server, we have also run two format identification tools over the content of each HTTP 200 OK response.
+These tools were [Apache Tika] (https://tika.apache.org/) and [DROID] (https://digital-preservation.github.io/droid/).
 All three MIME types are collected, along with the year the resource was crawled.
 These four pieces of information are treated as a 'key' for the resource, and the number of resources with that key are counted up, over the entire dataset.
 The result is output as tab separated data.
-For full details see, the Nanite codebase, tag v.0.1.1 was used to create this dataset.
+For full details see, the [Nanite] (https://github.com/openpreserve/nanite) codebase, tag v.0.1.1 was used to create this dataset.

 For example, this line:
 <pre>